keerthy97/polling-system-API/README.md

 - Navigate to `http://localhost:8000/` for the local client
 - Navigate to `https://polling-system-api-x8xt.onrender.com` for the web hosted url link
-- in the postman or any other API testing app
+- Perform the actions listed below in the postman or any other API testing app

 ## Endpoints for testing the API